ganesh58/ganeshnwe/README.md

 In this links I have made some repository links for testing purpose.
 I added some of my pages using git commands

-## remommened tools
+## recommended tools

 1. [HTML](https://www.w3schools.com/html/ "w3school HTML Tutorial"): HTML is the base tool for any webpage development.
+1. [Bootstrap](https://www.w3schools.com/bootstrap/default.asp): Bootstrap is a javaScript frame work to make responsive websites.

+## recommended resources

 1. [JavaScript](https://www.w3schools.com/js/ "w3school JavaScript"): JavaScript is a programming language.
-1. [Bootstrap](https://www.w3schools.com/bootstrap/default.asp): Bootstrap is a javaScript frame work to make responsive websites.